python/cpython/Doc/library/ttk.rst

 And then several :mod:`ttk` widgets (:class:`Button`, :class:`Checkbutton`,
 :class:`Entry`, :class:`Frame`, :class:`Label`, :class:`LabelFrame`,
 :class:`Menubutton`, :class:`PanedWindow`, :class:`Radiobutton`, :class:`Scale`
-and :class:`Scrollbar`) will automatically substitute the Tk widgets.
+and :class:`Scrollbar`) will automatically substitute for the Tk widgets.

-This has the direct benefit of using the new widgets which gives better look & feel across platforms, but you should be aware that they are not totally compatible.
+This has the direct benefit of using the new widgets, giving better look & feel across platforms, but you should be aware that they are not totally compatible.
 The main difference you will find out is that widget options such as "fg", "bg" and others related to widget styling are no